Eight Is Enough: Reception and cancellation

 The series jump-started acting careers for several of its young stars.
 It cemented teen idol status for Grant Goodeve (David), Willie Aames (Tommy), and Ralph Macchio, who played Abby's orphaned nephew Jeremy later in the show's last season.
 Aames went on to star with Scott Baio in Charles in Charge.
 Goodeve started a minor singing career, following his rendition of the show's theme song (see Theme section) and initially hosted HGTV's If Walls Could Talk.
-Macchio gained the most fame in feature films such as The Karate Kid and its sequels, as well as My Cousin Vinny.
+Macchio gained the most fame in feature films, such as The Karate Kid and its sequels as well as My Cousin Vinny.

-After the end of the show's fifth season (112 one-hour episodes), production costs and declining ratings caused the show to be cancelled, along with seven other shows that season (including The Waltons).
-Variety's headline on the cancellation stated, "Eight Shows In, Eight Shows Out".
+After the end of the show's fifth season (112 one-hour episodes), production costs and declining ratings caused the show to be cancelled with seven other shows that season (including The Waltons).
+Variety's headline on the cancellation stated "Eight Shows In, Eight Shows Out".
 In a 2000 episode of E!
 True Hollywood Story, Dick Van Patten stated that no one contacted him to inform him of the cancellation.
 Instead, he read about it in a newspaper.

 The series had two reunion movies on NBC.
 In Eight Is Enough: A Family Reunion on October 18, 1987, Mary Frann replaced Betty Buckley as Abby; Buckley had been filming Frantic during its production.
-This was followed by An Eight Is Enough Wedding on October 15, 1989, this time with Sandy Faison as Abby.
+Then came An Eight Is Enough Wedding on October 15, 1989, this time with Sandy Faison as Abby.
 Both movies aired opposite Game 2 of the World Series on ABC.